Secure Boot

 • Depending on Secure Boot Configuration, eFuses are burned to disable JTAG and the ROM BASIC interpreter.
 It is strongly recommended that these options are turned on.

-5. On subsequent boots, the ROM bootloader sees that the secure boot eFuse is burned, reads the saved digest at 0x0, and uses hardware secure boot support to compare it with a newly calculated digest.
+5. On subsequent boots, the first stage (ROM) bootloader sees that the secure boot eFuse is burned, reads the saved digest at 0x0, and uses hardware secure boot support to compare it with a newly calculated digest.
 If the digest does not match then booting will not continue.
 The digest and comparison are performed entirely by hardware, and the calculated digest is not readable by software.
 For technical details see Secure Boot Hardware Support.

-6. When running in secure boot mode, the software bootloader uses the secure boot signing key, the public key of which is embedded in the bootloader itself and therefore validated as part of the bootloader, to verify the signature appended to all subsequent partition tables and app images before they are booted.
+6. When running in secure boot mode, the second stage bootloader uses the secure boot signing key, the public key of which is embedded in the bootloader itself and therefore validated as part of the bootloader, to verify the signature appended to all subsequent partition tables and app images before they are booted.

 Keys